bringauto/package-to-image-placer/README.md

 ## Services

 The tool can activate service files in the image.
 The service files are activated by copying them to `/etc/system/systemd/` and creating symlink to the file in `/etc/systemd/system/multi-user.target.wants/`.

 The paths in the image are updated based on `WorkingDirectory` field, where the original WorkingDirectory is replaced with the new path in the target image.

-### Requirements
+### Service requirements

 The service file must:

 * be in the package.
 * contain the following fields:
   * `ExecStart`